 Description: A framework for supporting all young learners is universal design.
 This framework calls for early educators to value from the beginning the importance of planning learning environments and activities for a diverse population-creating universally designed settings in which all children and their families can participate and learn.
 (UD, UDL)

-Description: The Books Build Connections Toolkit has information about the benefits of promoting early literacy and early learning for children.
-It includes publications with information and tips for pediatric professionals and families that are available to print, download or share on social media.
+Description: Find information about the benefits of promoting early literacy and early learning for children and what you can do about it in the Books Build Connections Toolkit.
+The toolkit has publications with information and tips for pediatric professionals and families.
+Encourage families to talk, read, and sing with their children!
+Toolkit items are available to print, download, or share via social media.

 Description: This brief Building Blocks article will outline some UDL basics in an attempt to provide access to tools that teachers can use to meet children’s needs in the classroom so that they can learn successfully.